baharev/sdopt-tearing/docs/index.rst

 matrix.** A sparse matrix ordered to the so-called spiked form is shown in the picture below.
 The matrix is of size 76x76; it can be reduced to a 5x5 matrix by elimination, where 5 equals the number of spike columns, that is, columns with red entries.
-The blue lines correspond to the equipment boundaries in the technical system; the tear variables are above the diagonal, and are painted red; the gray squares are "forbidden" variables (no explicit elimination possible).
+The blue lines correspond to the device boundaries in the technical system; the tear variables are above the diagonal, and are painted red; the gray squares are "forbidden" variables (no explicit elimination possible).
 The elimination is performed along the diagonal.